devgeniem/wp-oopi/README.md

 ![geniem-github-banner](https://cloud.githubusercontent.com/assets/5691777/14319886/9ae46166-fc1b-11e5-9630-d60aa3dc4f9e.png)

-# Oopi
+# OOPI

-**Oopi** is a WordPress importer plugin enabling importing WordPress data from external sources through an object-oriented functional API.
+**OOPI** (an acronym from "object-oriented, programming and importer) is a WordPress plugin providing an object-oriented library to ease and give structure for importing data into WordPress from external sources.

 ## Installation